 d) To create social awareness of the importance of the knowledge and use of the Catalan language by all citizens.

 These goals were used to structure the Linguistic Normalization Act in four main sections.
 The first section (Articles 6-16), on the official use of the language and administrative domain, stated that Catalan is the preferred language of both local and autonomic institutions and that all regulations and official documents need to be published in both Catalan and Spanish.
-Likewise, it was stated that all citizens of the Balearic Islands had the right to choose the language of their preference in both administrative and legal proceedings.
-Consequently, it was urged to promote training in Catalan among public workers and to consider the knowledge of both languages in the entrance exams for public employment.
+Additionally, it stated that all citizens of the Balearic Islands had the right to choose the language of their preference in both administrative and legal proceedings.
+Consequently, it urged the promotion of training in Catalan among public workers and the consideration of knowledge of both languages in the entrance exams for public employment.
 According to Segura i Ginard (2005), this required public administration workers to adopt certain linguistic behaviors aimed at achieving a normal and preferential use of Catalan in all proceedings.
 The second section (articles 17-26), on education and the use of Catalan and Spanish in the schools of the Balearic Islands, stated that Catalan is the main language and medium of instruction in all levels of education.
-In addition, mandatory teaching of Catalan language and literature was established in all educational levels, with equal time devoted to Spanish language and literature.
-Likewise, it was urged to promote training in Catalan among teachers and other professionals in the education domain.
-The ultimate goal was to promote bilingual education and to ensure that all students were able to use both languages correctly at the end of compulsory schooling.
+In addition, mandatory teaching of Catalan language and literature was established at all educational levels, with equal time devoted to Spanish language and literature.
+Likewise, required training in Catalan among teachers and other professionals in the education domain.
+The ultimate goal was to promote bilingual education and to ensure that all students were able to use both languages as established by normalization standards at the end of compulsory schooling.

 The third section (articles 27-32) is aimed at strengthening the presence and use of Catalan in both the media and the culture of the Balearic Islands.
-Essentially, it was established that Catalan should be the usual language of the radio, television, and other media own by the Administration and that all citizens have the right to be informed both in Catalan and Spanish.
+Essentially, it was established that Catalan should be the usual language of the radio, television, and other media owned by the Administration and that all citizens have the right to be informed both in Catalan and Spanish.
 Moreover, the production and exhibition of movies, plays and other cultural manifestations in Catalan are encouraged.
-Finally, the last section (articles 33-40) focuses on promoting the knowledge and use of Catalan in various domains and activities.
-For instance, it is established that the public authorities must take measures to promote the use of Catalan in social life, guarantee the use of Catalan in administrative functions and establish linguistic requirements for positions in the Administration.
-Likewise, the teaching of Catalan to civil servants, public employees, and adults is promoted as well as the use of Catalan in advertising and signage.
-Finally, it is stated that the Government is responsible for the normalization of the Catalan language, the presentation of annual reports to the Parliament, the creation of an awareness plan, and the realization of surveys and sociolinguistic maps to evaluate the knowledge and use of Catalan in the Balearic Islands.
+Finally, the last section (articles 33-40) focuses on promoting the knowledge and use of Catalan in various domains and activities, such as the Administration, advertising, and signage.
+Finally, it is stated that the government is responsible for the normalization of the Catalan language, the presentation of annual reports to the parliament, the creation of an awareness plan, and the realization of surveys and sociolinguistic maps to evaluate the knowledge and use of Catalan in the Balearic Islands.